nandu19k/Laptop-Recommendation-System/README.md

 Our Laptop Recommendation System will recommend similar laptops to users based on their search results.
 This is Content Based Recommendation System which uses Cosine Similarity techninque to recommend similar Laptops

+Link for Video Demo: https://www.youtube.com/watch?v=1ZlExl-eeRA

 ![image](https://user-images.githubusercontent.com/51316115/130495253-fac0cf20-227a-4676-aff2-64a84f9cbb4b.png)

-# When user searches for the Laptop (Auto Suggestion)
+# When a user searches for the Laptop (Auto Suggestion)
 ![image](https://user-images.githubusercontent.com/51316115/130495524-88f0d4bb-0247-4f29-a716-90ae679115e6.png)

 # Details of the Laptop which user searched for